The Authorized Bang Collection

 The Authorized Bang Collection is a compilation album by Van Morrison containing every track that Morrison recorded for Bang Records in the 1960s.
-It was released on April 28, 2017 by Legacy Recordings on the Bang label.
+It was released on April 28, 2017, by Legacy Recordings on the Bang label.

-The first disc, The Original Masters, contains 17 tracks including every track from Morrison's debut album Blowin' Your Mind!.
+The first disc, The Original Masters, contains 17 tracks including every track from Morrison's debut album Blowin' Your Mind! in their original stereo mixes.
 The second disc, Bang Sessions & Rarities, contains alternate takes from the Bang sessions.
 The third disc, Contractual Obligation Session, contains demos Morrison recorded to fulfill his contractual obligations to Bang; he recorded them in one session on an out-of-tune guitar, with lyrics about subjects including ringworm and sandwiches.
 The throwaway compositions came to be known as the "revenge" songs, and remained officially unreleased until this collection was compiled.